eugeneandrienko/dotfiles/README.md

 You should update your `/etc/hosts` with data from `noauto/hosts`.

-#### doas setup
+#### sudo setup

-If you need to control brightness of display when starting X-server — add next line to `doas.conf`:
+If you need to control brightness of display when starting X-server — add next line to `/etc/sudoers`:

 ```
-permit nopass drag0n as root cmd tee args /sys/class/backlight/intel_backlight/brightness
+drag0n ALL=(root) NOPASSWD: /usr/bin/tee /sys/class/backlight/intel_backlight/brightness
 ```

 #### Import GPG keys